 Seoraksan is one of the highest mountains in the Taebaek mountain range in the Gangwon Province in eastern South Korea.
 It is located in a national park near the city of Sokcho.
-Seoraksan is the third highest mountain in South Korea, attracting visitors from all over the world to see the beautiful red autumn leaves.
-The most visited part of the mountain is the main entrance valley to the National Park, a fifteen minute drive from Sokcho fishing village.
-The valley runs west to east with a paved road leading up to the park’s entrance gate.
-This valley contains many beautiful sites and is well worth a day visit.
 In August 1983, Seoraksan was listed as a UNESCO biosphere reserve and the 171st National Park in 1965.
 Seoraksan offers its visitors hiking trails, natural preservation areas, gardens, waterfalls, parks and camping grounds to enjoy at their leisure.

 Gyeongbokgung Palace (North Palace) was built in 1395 as the main royal palace of the Joseon dynasty.
 Gyeongbokgung was one of the largest of the five Grand Palaces built by the Joseon dynasty.
 It served as the home of the kings, the Kings’ households as well as the government.
-Gyeongbokgung continued to serve as the main palace of the Joseon dynasty until the premises were destroyed by fire during the Imjin War and abandoned for two centuries.
-It has been destroyed and restored over the years but today the palace is arguably the most beautiful and grandest of all five palaces.
+Its unique design and architecture makes it very attractive for visitors from all over the world.

 Bukchon Village is home to hundreds of traditional houses, called hanok that date back to the Joseon dynasty.
 The name Bukchon, which literally translates to “northern village”, came about as the neighbourhood lies north of two significant Seoul landmarks, Cheonggyecheon Stream and Jongno.
-Today many of these hanoks operate as cultural centres, guesthouses, restaurants and tea houses, providing visitors with an opportunity to experience, learn and immerse themselves in traditional Korean culture.
+A quaint and historical village it is definitely worth a visit!

 Discover enchanting South Korea with its beautiful national parks and bustling city.
 Explore Korea's most famous national park Seoraksan National park, stroll down the traditional mask dancing village of Andong, see the ancient Silla kingdom archaeological sites and temples in Gyeoungju, stand back and take in the views of the DMZ as well as the residence of president Cheong Wa Dae and the Joseon Dynasty village of Bukchon.